skyworkz/website/content/blog/hashicorp-waypoint-what-point.md

 ---
 title: "HashiCorp Waypoint!
-What point?
+What point?"
-"
 description: "Hashicorp Waypoint"
 summary: 'In October 2020, HashiCorp re-entered the space of DevOps and CI/CD by releasing the first version (v0.1) of Waypoint.
 The tool focuses heavily on developers, claiming that: "Developers just want to deploy!".
 In this blog post, the primary value of DevOps and CI/CD is explained as a better balancing of agile development efforts and stability-focused SRE efforts.
-Holding on to this train of though, there currently are a couple of caveats that either need to be addressed by organisations looking to adopt Waypoint v0.1, or require some attention from HashiCorp.
+Holding on to this train of though, there currently are a couple of caveats that either need to be addressed by organisations looking to adopt Waypoint v0.1, or require some attention from HashiCorp.'
-'
 id: "blog"
 date: "2020-11-03"
 author: "Tom Kennes"